tzanis-anevlavis/cis2m/CDC19/README.md

 In the `paper-examples` folder you can find the files that replicate the two examples of the above paper.

+For any comments contact Tzanis Anevlavis @ janis10@ucla.edu.

 ### Dependencies:
 In this version, the code makes use of the Multi-Parametric Toolbox 3.0:
 M. Herceg, M. Kvasnica, C. Jones, and M. Morari.
 Multi-Parametric Toolbox 3.0.
 In Proc. of the European Control Conference, Zürich, Switzerland, July 17-19 2013, pp. 502-510. http://control.ee.ethz.ch/mpt .